 Bags must be made of leather and/or cloth (i.e., nylon, polyester) which are filled with material that yields readily to pressure or weight such as a finger press test.
-No resistant materials can be used.

 Anti-slip surfaces on the bags may be utilized.
 Talc or non-slip compounds, materials or tapes can be used to aid tracking of the rifle.